MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 ### AuthorizedKeysFile

 The default is ".ssh/authorized_keys .ssh/authorized_keys2".
-If the path is not absolute, it is taken relative to user's home directory (or profile image path).
-Ex. c:\users\user.
+If the path is not absolute, it is taken relative to user's home directory (or profile image path), e.g. C:\Users\username.
 Note that if the user belongs to the administrator group, %programdata%/ssh/administrators_authorized_keys is used instead.

 ### ChrootDirectory (Support added in v7.7.0.0)